 3. Physical Attractiveness of your partner matters

-When Elaine Walster and her associates randomly matched incoming students at the University of Minnesota for a blind date, the one determinant of whether a couple liked each other and repeated their date was their physical attractiveness.
+When Elaine Walster and her associates randomly matched incoming students at the University of Minnesota for a blind date.
+One determinant of whether a couple like each other and repeat their date was their physical attractiveness.
 If you find your potential partner attractive, that is, the same level of attractiveness as you, then it definitely increases the possibility of a successful relationship.

 4. Doling out praise to your partner

 People liked to be praised and tend to like the person who is complimenting them.
-But, they also dislike being deceived or condescended to.
-If the praise your potential partner offers you is too lavish, if it suggests surprise, or if it seems the praiser is being ingratiating for an ulterior motive, then praise can backfire.
-However, if your potential partner praises you when you think you deserve it and in a way that truly appreciates your efforts and achievements, then it would lead to a stronger relationship.
+If they praise your potential partner offers you is too lavish.
+It suggests surprise, or if it seems the praiser is being ingratiating for an ulterior motive.
+However, if your potential partner praises you when you think you deserve it and in a way that truly appreciates your efforts.
+It would lead to a stronger relationship.

 5. Idea of “soulmate”

-Couples who believe in the idea of a soulmate or “destiny love” find it difficult to remain satisfied in their relationship when, as it inevitably happens, their partner no longer meets their ideal standards.
+Couples who believe in the idea of a soulmate or “destiny love” find it difficult to remain satisfied in their relationship.
+As it inevitably happens, their partner no longer meets their ideal standards.
 In contrast, couples who hold an implicit theory about love as growth put more effort into the relationship and in making it work.
-If your potential partner believes that to make a relationship work, some effort should be made and relationship slumps are common, then your relationship could last longer than most.
+If your potential partner believes that to make a relationship work, some effort should be made.
+And relationship slumps are common, then your relationship could last longer than most.

 6. Competence- is your partner competent?
 Are you?